lhndo/LH-Stinger/User_Mods/MMU/Stinger Pico MMU - @LH/README.md

 ## 4 Lane Version

 An *untested* four lane version is now available.
-Requires two [90mm+ D-Shafts](https://s.click.aliexpress.com/e/_onQyB9d), an extra BMG extruder gear, and two ECAS Collets.
+Requires two [5mmx90mm+ D-Shafts](https://s.click.aliexpress.com/e/_onQyB9d) (source a single 180mm and cut it in half), an extra BMG extruder gear, and two extra ECAS 4 Collets.

 Printed parts available in the 3mf above.